arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 ---

 ## Overview
-In this tutorial, you will learn how to use Opta™ Analog Expansion AFX00007 alongside an Opta™ controller.
+In this tutorial you will learn how to use Opta™ Analog Expansion AFX00007 alongside an Opta™ controller using the Arduino PLC IDE.

 ![Opta Analog Expansion Overview](assets/analog-current.png)

-We will go through every feature of the Analog Expansion and learn with a simple example how to leverage it for industrial sensor sampling and output controlling.
+We will go through every feature of the Analog Expansion and learn with simple examples how to leverage it for industrial sensor sampling and output controlling.

 ## Goals

 - Learn how to use Opta™ Analog Expansion with the PLC IDE
-- Learn how to enhance your Opta™ controller's capabilities using Opta™ expansions
+- Learn how to enhance your Opta™ controller's capabilities using Opta™ Analog Expansions
 - Leverage Arduino Pro products for real industrial applications

 ## Hardware and Software Requirements